seek-oss/logger/docs/testing.md

 ## Manual mocks and spies

-Previously, the de facto testing pattern was to set up mocks or spies manually:
+Previously, the de facto testing pattern was to set up mocks or spies manually.
+This may be sufficient to run targeted assertions in a pinch.

 ```typescript
 import createLogger from '@seek/logger';